maikelwever/gitlabot/readme.md

 How to use
 ----------

+Make sure you have Redis installed, and the python-dev package (that's what it's called on Ubuntu at least)

 Install the requirements as specified in requirements.txt.
 Please use a virtualenv.

 Please create a local.py file with contents as specified in local.py.example, so you can set your IRC channel, the botname, and some other parameters.

+Set one or more deploy hook(s) in a GitLab project to http://localhost:8889/

 Advice is to run the bot in a screen or tmux session, so it can continue running without you having to keep your shell session opened.